 - 30 minutes preflight safety briefing and preparation

-- 20-25 minutes guided walk at glacier landing
+- 20-25 minutes guided walk on glacier with guides

 How many passengers ride in the helicopter together?